Stadion Wankdorf: History

-The present-day Stadion Wankdorf was built on the grounds of the former Wankdorf Stadium, which hosted the 1954 FIFA World Cup Final (The Miracle of Bern), and was then demolished in 2001.
+The present-day Stadion Wankdorf was built on the grounds of the former Wankdorf Stadium, which hosted the 1954 FIFA World Cup final (The Miracle of Bern), and was then demolished in 2001.
 The new stadium has a capacity of 32,000 spectators, all seated.
 Integrated into the roof are solar panels with a yearly production of 1,200,000 kWh.
 The stadium was officially opened on 30 July 2005, although the first match in the new stadium had already taken place on 16 July 2005.
-Young Boys played against Olympique Marseille and lost 2–3 with 14,000 spectators watching.
+Young Boys played against Olympique de Marseille and lost 2–3 with 14,000 spectators watching.
 The match was considered an "infrastructure test", which is why no more than 14,000 tickets were sold.

 The stadium was used by FC Thun for three Champions League home matches in 2005, and for one home match in the UEFA Cup round of 32 in 2006.

 Fifteen years after the new stadium opened in 2005 (back then called Stade de Suisse), it was renamed Stadion Wankdorf in June 2020, in an effort to return to the stadium's roots.